The Yoga Lunchbox

 Chakras

 by Nisha Kumar Joon, YogaOra A chakra is an energy structure, a whirling vortex of energy that acts a bit like a spiral pulling energy through the body’s central vertical electrical current aligned with the spine.
-Whilst the spine curves, the main energy feeder, line of light, that draws energy into the body system’s energy line, is straight.
+Whilst the spine curves, the main energy feeder, that draws energy into the body system’s energy line, is straight.
 In our human body we tend to work with seven main chakras but there are many, many more.
-Chakras are also known psychic centers in the subtle body, … [Read more...]
+Chakras are also known psychic centers in the subtle body, active, to some … [Read more...]

 Filed Under: Deepening • The Yoga of Life, The Process of Kundalini, Yoga & Ayurveda Tagged With: Ayurveda, chakras, energetic centre, transformation, truth and yoga